global-asp/asp-source/en/0197_dog-and-crocodile.md

 Dog did his best to look after the baby crocodiles, but there was never enough food.
 The young crocodiles were always hungry.

 ##
-One day Crocodile went to Dog’s house looking for her eggs.
+One day Crocodile went to Dog's house looking for her eggs.
 As she stood outside, she heard the rumbling of little crocodile bellies!

 ##
 Crocodile stormed inside and hit Dog with her tail.
 Dog yelped and jumped through the window.